Navy Broadway Complex

-The Navy Broadway Complex is a bayside military facility located in Downtown San Diego, California.
+The Navy Broadway Complex is a bayside military facility in downtown San Diego, California.
 It houses the primary offices of the Navy Region Southwest, and is closely tied to regional United States Coast Guard operations.
 The Global Advanced Traceability and Control (ATAC) and function is housed in the Navy Broadway Complex.

 History

 In the early 1900s, Pacific Fleet ships frequently docked in the San Diego harbor at what is now the intersection of Broadway and Harbor Drive.
 With all the necessary maritime facilities in place, the site became a supply depot.
 A small pier was constructed in 1922 and the first materials were moved into the Depot's warehouse in February 1923.
 Subsequent modifications have been made to the depot sporadically through the late 20th century.
-Starting in April 2017, The Navy Broadway Complex started demolition in order to make way for the Manchester Pacific Gateway, which includes office buildings and a luxurious mall that will cover 12 acres.
+Starting in April 2017, the Navy Broadway Complex started demolition in order to make way for the Manchester Pacific Gateway, which includes office buildings and a luxurious mall that will cover 12 acres.